Note

 Reading the output from EPUBCheck in a command-line window can be a challenge, especially when there are a lot of messages to work through.
 Fortunately, all command-line interfaces have a feature that allows the output from a program to be captured and redirected to a file.
 Reading EPUBCheck messages in a text editor is much simpler, as line wrap can be turned off and the text is more easily scrolled and searched.

-To redirect the output of EPUBCheck, a greater-than character (>) is used at the end of the command followed by the file to redirect the output to.
+of the command followed by the file to redirect the output to.

-The following command will redirect the output to the file output.txt:
+The following command will redirect the output to the file output.txt

 > java -jar epubcheck.jar accessible_epub_3.epub > output.txt